 Slow Cooker Sloppy Joes

-While I’ve never canned tomatoes myself, I always wish I had a few jars waiting for me in the pantry whenever I’m hungry for awesome just-like-Mom’s sloppy joes.
+While I’ve never canned tomatoes myself, I always wish I had a few jars of Mom’s tomato sauce in my pantry.
+Especially when it comes to making sloppy joes.

 Slow Cooker Sloppy Joes

-These sandwiches are super flavorful and cook up easy in the slow cooker.
+These classic messy sandwiches are super flavorful and cook up easy in the slow cooker.
 They’re great for feeding a crowd.
 Be prepared to be asked for the recipe!

 Yield: 15 to 20 servings